JagdtigerAusfb/Rubiks_Cube_Solving_Robot_EXTENCUBE_UNICAMP/1. RAIDEN/Software/README.md

    ```
    python CubeApp/main.py
    ```
-4. Calibrate the ROI grid and reference colors (first run only), scan the cube, then solve and send the solution to the robot from the cover page.
+5. Calibrate the ROI grid and reference colors (first run only), scan the cube, then solve and send the solution to the robot from the cover page.

-`Cube3D/main.py` can be run the same way for the 3D-viewer/manual-control tool, but it expects `data/cube_state.json` to already contain a valid cube state (set externally or via the JSON file).
+`Cube3D/main.py` can be run the same way for the 3D-viewer/manual-control tool, but it expects `data/cube_state.json` to already contain a valid cube state (set externally or via the JSON file -- The solved cube state is given by: {"cube_string": **"UUUUUUUUURRRRRRRRRFFFFFFFFFDDDDDDDDDLLLLLLLLLBBBBBBBBB"}** ).

-## Status / notes

-- `CubeApp` is the actively developed, full-featured application (camera scanning + two solving methods).
-- `Cube3D` looks like an earlier prototype/visualization tool and may be unmaintained going forward.
-- `__pycache__` folders are compiled artifacts and are not needed to run or understand the code — safe to delete.